AhmedHisham1/KMeans-Segmentation/README.md

 # KMeans-Segmentation
-Python implementation of K-means algorithm for image segmentation
+Python implementation of K-means algorithm for image segmentation.

+Done to practice my own understanding of the algorithm.